SolraBizna/ars-init/README.md

 # AwaitNMI

-`etinit.bin` has a perfectly serviceable wait-for-NMI routine located at `$ffc1`. `nullinit.bin` has it, too.
+`etinit.bin` has a perfectly serviceable wait-for-NMI routine located at `$ffc1`. `nullinit.bin` and `stdint.bin` have it, too.
 Do `JSR $ffc1` and it will return after waiting for at least one NMI to occur and be handled.
 It uses `WAI` to save power while waiting.

 # Kayfabe